0xAckerMan/To-Do-Site/README.md

 ## A TODO application
 This app lets users store their items that they plan to do.

 Its is a small implementation using django.

 ```
 Users authentication to be added soon
+UI design is still under construction
 ```